auth0/docs/articles/connections/enterprise/azure-active-directory-native.md

     - customize-connections
     - add-idp
 ---
-# Connect Your Native App to Microsoft Azure Active Directory using Resource Owner flow
+# Connect Your Native App to Microsoft Azure Active Directory Using Resource Owner Flow

 In addition to the **WS-Federation** and **OpenID Connect** flows, it's also possible to use the **Resource Owner** flow with Azure AD.
 This flow allows you to capture and validate a user's credentials (email and password) instead of showing the Azure AD login page.
 For security and <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> reasons, this is not the recommended approach; still, **Resource Owner** flow can be useful in Native mobile scenarios or to batch-process authentication with Azure AD.